lucidarch/docs/content/principles/_index.md

 {{% panel %}}
 ## Domains shouldn't cross

-When within a domain, strive to preserve the boundaries by not using functionality from other domains.
+When working within a domain, strive to preserve the boundaries by not using functionality from other domains.
-If encountered a case where you should, consider Foundation, Operations and Features by rethinking your design.
+If you encounter a case where you should, consider Foundation, Operations and Features by rethinking your design.
 {{% /panel %}}

 {{% panel %}}